Cy Morgan (1920s pitcher)

-Cyril Arlon "Cy" Morgan (November 11, 1895 – September 11, 1946) was a Major League Baseball pitcher who played in and with the Boston Braves.
+Cyril Arlon "Cy" Morgan (November 11, 1895 – September 11, 1946) was an American Major League Baseball pitcher who played in and with the Boston Braves.
 He was born in Lakeville, Massachusetts, to his parents, Joseph and Helen Morgan.
 Morgan never played the game as a child or in high school.
 The first record of his ever playing was in 1915 pitching for the Middleboro Athletic Club.
 In his first four years of playing baseball, Morgan averaged about 14 strikeouts per game.